bouceka/dgl-204-kotlin-research/README.md

 ## Research Overview - Micronaut

 For most of my time at NIC, I have been focused on the visual aspects of apps and the Front-end.
 I want to approach this research from the Back-end perspective and learn more about [microservices architecture](https://microservices.io/).
+Micronaut allows us to build microservices and serverless applications.
+As we will break it down it also comes with a lots lof built in features.

 ### What is microservices architecture?

-Before we jump on Micronaut, we should refresh what microservices are and the difference between microservices and monoliths.
+Before we jump on [Micronaut](https://micronaut.io/), we should refresh what microservices are and the difference between microservices and monoliths.

 ### Monolith